Zequez/logseq-vault/pages/Storyworlds.md

 - [[Changing The Story - Llewellyn Vaughan-Lee]]
 	- https://youtu.be/oNvl_a5IfWA
-	- To lead a spiritual life what you need leisure time -
+	- To lead a spiritual life what you need leisure time
+	- "I fear for those attached to screens"
+		- TV Violence
+			- You come to believe
+	-
 - ---
 - Irresponsible stories